isene/astropanel/README.md

 These should be self explanatory.
 Until I can figure out how to automatically fetch a location's Bortle value (light pollution), this is entered manually.

-Values you change in the program are written to the config file when you quit via "q".
+Location values you change in the program are written to the config file when you quit via "q".
 Use "Q" to quit without writing the values (if you want to see the forecast for different locations and not overwrite your preferred location data).
+Use 'W' to write new limit values to the config file.

 Click on this screenshot to see a screencast that will give you a sense of how this application works: